 Just one day in Pompeii

 So they went on about their daily sinful ways and then by divine judgment, consumed by fire and brimstone.
 Errr.
 Pompeii was a glorious city built by a bunch of genius engineers.
-You know the ones that get straight A’s and are obviously full common sense.
+You know the ones that get straight A’s and are full of common sense?

 They thought it was a good idea to build the city next to an active volcano.
 I mean, hello, it’s an active volcano!
 You can have a sauna and cook your meals at the same time right there.
 Brilliant!
 But, on a fateful day on August 24th, the Volcano (Mt.
 Vesuvius) had a plan of its own.
 It decides to go nuclear and spew out an apocalyptic river of destruction leveling Pompeii along with most of its inhabitants.
 The city was buried under 20 feet of pumice and ash.

-Centuries would pass later and the city was forgotten until 1748 when Rocque Joaquin de Alcubierre excavated it after the discovery of its sister city, Herculaneum in 1738.
-Due to it being buried in pumice and ash, the lack of air and moisture preserved much of the artifacts (and some people) to this very day.
-It’s an amazing archeological find, so much so that some 2 million people, like me, come to see it every year.
-And now you, want to see it for yourself too.
+Centuries would pass later, and the city was forgotten until 1748 when Rocque Joaquin de Alcubierre excavated it after the discovery of its sister city, Herculaneum in 1738.
+Due to the city’s unfortunate coverage of pumice and ash, the lack of air and moisture preserved much of the artifacts (and some people) to this very day.
+It’s an incredible archeological find, so much so that some 2 million people, like me, come to see it every year.
+And now you, want to look at it for yourself too.